david518yang/travel-tailor-ai/README.md

 ## Technology Highlights

+- **ReactJS**: used React, one of the most popular front end javascript frameworks
+- **Tailwind CSS**: styled the web app with tailwind, minimizing custom css
 - **Firebase Auth**: implemented secure and easy authentication with Firebase Sign in with Google
 - **OpenAI API**: utilized the OpenAI API to generate personalized travel recommendations
 - **Unsplash API**: fetched captivating stock photos of destinations using Unsplash
 - **Firebase Firestore**: implemented data persistence under each user to store previously entered preferences and previously saved destinations
-- **Tailwind CSS**: styled the web app with tailwind, minimizing custom css

 ## Usage